Blues Busters: Production

 The working title of the film was The Bowery Thrush.
-It is the last Bowery Boys film with Gabriel Dell, who, tired of taking a back seat to costars Leo Gorcey and Huntz Hall, quit the series.
+It is the last Bowery Boys film with Gabriel Dell, who left the series in 1950 to pursue a career on stage and in television.
+Co-stars Buddy Gorman and Billy Benedict left the following year.
+Blues Busters was incidentally the last film Frankie Darro made for Monogram; he had starred or co-starred in Monogram features since 1938, and in Blues Busters he can be seen as the stuntman doubling for Leo Gorcey, getting thrown out of the Rio Cabana nightclub.

+According to the studio's press releases, Leo Gorcey opened his own nightclub in California, which he called "The Munch".

 Home media

-The film was released twice on home media, first on VHS by Warner Bros. on September 1, 1998 and then by Warner Archives, which released the film on made-to-order DVD in the United States as part of The Bowery Boys, Volume One collection on November 23, 2012.
+The film was released twice on home media, first on VHS by Warner Bros. on September 1, 1998, and then by Warner Archives, which released the film on made-to-order DVD in the United States as part of The Bowery Boys, Volume One collection on November 23, 2012.